Fun for the whole family

 We will provide all the gear and equipment necessary to participate in the activities offered, including bikes, canoes, harnesses, etc. Falling Creek’s mountain bikes will only be available for use during guided rides.
 Helmets are necessary at all times while riding.
 You do not need to bring any additional equipment (with the exception of an approved PFD for any infant/child under 30lbs), however if you would like to bring your own gear, you are welcome to do so.

 We will be ready to welcome you at 4pm on the first day of your retreat.
 Please arrive by 5:30pm.
 The first meal is dinner at 6:30pm.
 Let us know if you plan to arrive at a different time, so we may plan accordingly.
 Departure time will be after lunch on the final day of your retreat.
 Please be out of your cabins by 2pm.
+If you would like to spend the afternoon with your family at camp after 2pm you are welcome to.

 If you are flying, the best airports are either Asheville, NC (AVL), or Greenville-Spartanburg, SC (GSP).
 Charlotte, NC (CLT) is also an option with a bit of a longer drive to camp (about 2 hours).
-We do not provide airport transportation for the Family Retreat weekends, so we suggest renting a car.

 On the day of your departure, we ask that you place your sheets and blankets in the provided bags and leave them on the cabin porch.
 Please collect all trash and place them in the central trash receptacles nearest your cabin by the 2pm departure.